potetm/potetm.github.io/_posts/2014-01-18-responsive-design-csp.md

 compare FRP to CSP in threaded environments.
 I've never had such a need, and thus have never used such a library, though I know [they exist](https://github.com/Netflix/RxJava/wiki/Blocking-Observable-Operators).
 Given what I've found so far, the results of such a study would be very interesting to me.

+---

+Before I get out of here, I'd like to thank both [Jonathan Boston](https://github.com/bostonou) and [Caleb Phillips](https://github.com/calebphillips) for giving me some very constructive feedback on the post before I went to press.

 <style>
   ol {